blink4535743jhu/Action_Recognition/README.md

 This project implements an action classification pipeline using the UCF50 dataset.
 It leverages a Long-term Recurrent Convolutional Network (LRCN) model that extracts spatial features from individual video frames via a ResNet backbone and learns temporal dynamics through an LSTM.
 The project includes scripts for preprocessing, training, and testing the model.

-This project uses a google colab file to assist in file execution.
+This project uses a google colab file "video_action.ipynb" to assist in file execution.
 The README is structured around executing cells in Google Colab.
-However, the commands from these cells can also be executed in an independent environment.
+However, the commands from these cells can also be executed in an independent, local environment.
 ---

 ## Table of Contents